oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 **About the Oracle Redwood User Experience**

 The Redwood User Experience is a collective reinvention of how Oracle customers interact with technology and consume information.
-While Redwood includes a beautiful new set of user interface elements, including the templates you'll work with in this lab, it's also a philosophical approach to solving customer problems in a differentiated and satisfying way.
+While Redwood includes a beautiful new set of user interface elements, including the templates you'll work with in this lab; it's also a philosophical approach to solving customer problems in a differentiated and satisfying way.
 Redwood page templates improve the user experience of working with our pages.
 The Redwood templates not only provide a consistent look and feel across the pages in our app, but we'll also be able to leverage the usability features they offer.

 Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:
-* Get familiar with the development environment
+* Become familiar with the development environment
 * Leverage Redwood templates and components to create a welcome page
 * Add Oracle JET UI components to your page